tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ![](Attachments/Pasted%20image%2020231031152602.png)

 For EV are powered using electricity, much more efficient than internal combustion.
-However for EVs to be truly positive for the environment they need to be powered using renewable
+However for EVs to be truly positive for the environment they need to be powered using renewable resources such as wind and solar.

+## Readings
+Masters (2004), Renewable and Ecient Electric Power Systems Chapter 9 (extract): Photovoltaic Systems
+9.5.3 Batteries
+-  9.5.4 Basics of Lead-Acid Batteries
+-  9.5.5 Battery Storage Capacity
+-  9.5.6 Coulomb Efficiency Instead of Energy Efficiency
+-  9.5.7 Battery Sizing

+FESTO Didactic, Student Manual 579343: Lead-acid batteries